Akatsuki Blitzkampf: Introduced in EN-Eins Perfektewelt

 The female clones of Valkyria, who resemble Nazi Valkyries serving as the Neu Tempera Orden's foot soldiers like Elektrosoldat.
 Furthermore, Tempelritter's creation also directly comes from a genetic template of Valkyria's current host, Mitford, who was an early clone of Tempelritter batch.
+Despite wielding a whip-devil sword Laevateinn and a wearing a power level analyzer-based suit Vrilbeobachteranzug, Tempelritter wields imitation versions due to being clone foot soldiers.
 Despite having an unstable bloodlust when it reaches too far as the main flaws, they are still warriors at heart.